cgonc/BLOG/blogv1/_posts/plnotes/2015-01-17-case-expressions.markdown

 <p align="justify">
+Let's use case expressions in two beautiful examples.
-I think the example that will be given below is important.
-It is a very very simple language construct which can execute arithmetic expressions.
-Lets dig in.
+I think the first example that will be given below is important.
+In my personal opinion this example can be thought of a very simple language which can execute simple arithmetic operations.
+The operations are type checked and then assigned on to variables and than evaluated.
+The type of exp is a recursive data type.
+It can naturally be thought as a tree.
+I think it is beautiful and simple.
 </p>

+ * __eval__ function is for evaluating an expression
+ * __fetch_constants__ function returns the list of all the constants in an expression tree.
+ * __has_mult__ function indicates whether there is at least one multiplication in the expression.

 {% highlight  sml%}